knetikmedia/knetikcloud-android-client/docs/UsersApi.md

 //import com.knetikcloud.api.UsersApi;

 UsersApi apiInstance = new UsersApi();
-ARequestToResetAUsersPasswordByUsingAKnownUserProperty passwordReset = new ARequestToResetAUsersPasswordByUsingAKnownUserProperty(); // ARequestToResetAUsersPasswordByUsingAKnownUserProperty | An object containing one of three methods to look up a user try {
+PasswordResetRequest passwordReset = new PasswordResetRequest(); // PasswordResetRequest | An object containing one of three methods to look up a user try {
     apiInstance.submitPasswordReset(passwordReset);
 } catch (ApiException e) {